 “I didn’t mean to call you a meatloaf, Jack!” — David (David Naughton), An American Werewolf in London

-During the production of his seminal feature film, the ape-man-runs-amuck adventure Schlock (1973), in the sweltering summer heat of 1972 California, 22-year-old director/star John Landis confided to his 21-year-old make-up designer Rick Baker that he was fund-raising for a passion project he had written in 1969 while working in Europe as a production assistant on Don Siegel’s Kelly’s Heroes.
+During production on his debut feature, the ape-man-runs-amuck adventure Schlock (1973) in the sweltering summer heat of 1971 Southern California, 21-year-old director/star John Landis confided to his 20-year-old make-up designer Rick Baker that he was fund-raising for a passion project.
+This other script — written by Landis in 1969 while he worked in Europe as a production assistant on Kelly’s Heroes, directed by Brian G. Hutton — told the tale of two horror cinema-literate skeptics confronting a fantastic creature scenario.
 Upon hearing Landis’s initial story treatment for the project, Baker immediately began brainstorming make-up techniques.
 This would be the most integral crewmember acquisition in the history of An American Werewolf in London (1981).

 Eight years and three non-werewolf John Landis films later, Baker was approached by the equally cinema-savvy Joe Dante to create werewolf effects for his own lupine extravaganza, The Howling (also 1981).
 Though Dante at that point was coming off of a minor hit in his 1978 Jaws rip-off Piranha, he did not command anywhere near the clout that Landis had after two massive smash comedies in National Lampoon’s Animal House (1978) and The Blues Brothers (1980).
 Assuming Landis’s fund-raising effort for American Werewolf to be dead, Baker jumped at the chance, chomping at the bit to commit his innovative make-up techniques, which fused mechanical creature rigs with old-fashioned metamorphosis character make-ups, to celluloid.